cinemagoer/cinemagoer/docs/usage/data-interface.rst

 Data interface
 ==============

-The Cinemagoer objects that represent movies, people and companies provide a dictionary-like interface where the key identifies the information you want to get out of the object.
+The Cinemagoer objects that represent movies and people provide a dictionary-like interface where the key identifies the information you want to get out of the object.

 At this point, I have really bad news: what the keys are is a little unclear!

-In general, the key is the label of the section as used by the IMDb web server to present the data.
-If the information is grouped into subsections, such as cast members, certifications, distributor companies, etc., the subsection label in the HTML page is used as the key.
+In general, keys follow the naming used by Cinemagoer data structures.
+If the information is grouped into subsections, such as cast members and certifications, the subsection label is used as the key.

 The key is almost always lowercase; underscores and dashes are replaced with spaces.
 Some keys aren't taken from the HTML page, but are defined